 These are offered through open- and closed-end private (unlisted) funds, fund of funds, individually managed (separate) accounts, REITs and publicly traded real estate securities globally.
 The business actively manages direct investments in the hotel, industrial, multi-family/residential, office and retail real estate sectors, as well as in farmland in the US – a business that specialises in the acquisition, management and disposition of agricultural real estate investments.

-Global: The COVID-19 pandemic has had a significan timpact on the global real estate market.
-Real estate values have shown some declines but held up well given the magnitude of the economic downturn.
+Global: The COVID -19 pandemic has had a significant impact on the global real estate market.
+Real estate values showed a small decline over 2020 as a whole, but held up well given the magnitude of the economic downturn.
 The market has been supported by swift and sizeable intervention by central banks and governments.
 The rotation online across the economy has affected most parts of the real estate market.
 Bricks and mortar retail has suffered as online shopping has been further turbo-charged, while demand for the logistics facilities needed to fulfil online shopping orders has increased.
 Offices have been impacted by the switch to mass home working and we expect this to continue to have an impact even once the pandemic has passed.
-Construction has been constrained and broadly the supply- side response has been muted this cycle, particularly in Europe.
-There has been a significant drop in real estate transaction volumes in 2020 due to uncertainty over pricing and as travel restrictions and social distancing requirements have impinged on the physical part of the transaction process.
-Looking forward the outlook depends very much on how the virus evolves and its impact on the economy.
-A vaccination becoming available should curb the pandemic and allow the economy to recover, which would be supportive of real estate markets.
-However, the resilient appeal of global real estate remains, driven by a number of factors: ongoing low bond yields; the hunt for steady income; the importance of asset diversification; and a need for stability.
+Construction has been constrained and broadly the supply-side response has been muted this cycle, particularly in Europe.
+There was a significant drop in real estate transaction volumes in 2020, due to uncertainty over pricing and as travel restrictions and social distancing requirements impinged on the transaction process.
+However, in 2021 transaction activity has recovered as economies have re- opened.
+In the first half of the year real estate markets showed a strong, albeit highly polarised, performance driven by the industrial sector.
+The resilient appeal of global real estate remains, driven by a number of factors: ongoing low bond yields; the hunt for steady income; the importance of asset diversification; and a need for stability.
 Income returns tend to be quite stable over time, both within and across markets, while capital growth can vary tremendously depending on a market’s stage in the cycle.
-Global real estate remains attractive relative to other asset classes in the sustained low rate environment and provides the income and low volatility which many investors desire.
+Global real estate remains attrac- tive relative to other asset classes in the sustained low-rate environment and provides the income and low volatility which many investors desire.
 Lower leverage and less exuberant pricing for lower quality real estate also means the asset class is less at risk than in the last cycle.